Maritime UAV integration

 From RHIBs, to fast patrol vessels & larger naval units

-Integration on boats
+Maritime UAV integration on boats

 Hardware integration